stephanie-K/going-green/README.md

 05/02/18: add cookies to memorise the preferences and add a cookie policy

+07/02/18: add 2 more colour themes and the possibility to switch from one another - to be revisited later

 **next steps:**
 - solar panel section to do